-The Siberian Husky is a medium-sized dog, the smallest of the recognised sled dogs which include the Alaskan Malamute, Samoyed and Canadian Eskimo Dog.
+There are a few different types of huskies, the Siberian Husky is a medium-sized dog, the smallest of the recognised sled dogs which include the Alaskan Malamute, Samoyed and Canadian Eskimo Dog.
 Males stand between 21-24 inches (53-61cms) while females grow to 20-22 inches (51-56cms)

 Miniature Siberian Huskies are between 13-17 inches (33-43cms) and weigh 25-35lbs

 Huskies are a lean dog with males weighing between 45-60lbs (20-27kgs) and females slightly less at around 35-50lbs (16-23kgs)

 Huskies have a thick double coat.
 The undercoat is soft and fluffy to retain heat while the top coat repels moisture, snow and ice, this should not be too long or wooly.
 Most shed heavily blowing their whole undercoat twice a year at least, which takes a minimum of 3 weeks covering your home in a blanket of fluff.

 Their coats need regular maintenance to reduce the amount of shedding and keep them looking their best.
 Siberian Huskies are usually thought of as being grey and white but in fact come in a wide variety of colours including: